 One of three mining methods is typically used to extract ore from underground veins.
-These are conventional "overhand" cut and fill stoping, mechanized "overhand" cut and fill stoping and mechanized "underhand" cut and fill stoping.
-Hydraulically-placed mill tailings for used for backfill with cement addition where required for the application.
+These are conventional "overhand" cut and fill stoping, mechanized "overhand" cut and fill stoping and mechanized

+"underhand" cut and fill stoping.
+Hydraulically-placed mill tailings is used for backfill with cement addition where required for the application.
 The mining methods applied to the Galena veins result in a very high ore recovery, with very small ore losses around stope accesses, and the occasional pillar that must be left for utility or safety.

-The Galena Complex produces a silver-copper flotation concentrate from tetrahedrite-bearing ore, as well as a silver-lead concentrate from galena-bearing ore.
-Presently, the Galena mill of 630 tonne-per-day capacity treats silver-lead ore, while the 450 tonne-per-day Coeur mill processes silver-copper ore.
-The Galena mill has an additional 270 tonne-per-day circuit which is currently idle but could be used in the future.
+The Galena Complex produces a silver-lead concentrate from galena-bearing ore.
+Small tonnages (<500 tonnes per month) of silver-copper ore continue to be mined and are commingled with the silver-lead ore without compromising the marketability of the concentrate.
+Presently the 630 tonne-per-day Galena mill treats silver-lead ore.
+The Galena mill has an additional 270 tonne-per-day grinding circuit which is currently idle but could be used in the future.
+The Coeur mill is on standby.